American Literature Andre Dubus

 • Rowe, Anne E. “Andre Dubus.”
 In Contemporary Fiction Writers of the South: A Bio-bibliographical Sourcebook.
 Edited by Joseph M. Flora and Robert Bain, 101–111.
 Westport, CT: Greenwood, 1993.

-A short biography that situates Dubus as a southern writer whose dominant themes include relationship troubles and rites of passage.
+Short biography that situates Dubus as a southern writer whose dominant themes include relationship troubles and rites of passage.
 Also provides a brief summary of the noteworthy criticism of the novels and the first five collections of stories/novellas.

 back to top